nim-lang/nimble/readme.markdown

 in your $home/.babel on Windows.
 Libraries are stored in $babelDir/libs.

 ## Libraries

-Libraries may contain a ``ProjectName.nim`` file, this file will be copied to ~/.babel/libs/ProjectName.nim allowing anyone to import it with ``import ProjectName``, it is recommended to include such a file, however it's not a requirement.
+By convention, if you have a single file with the same filename as your package name, then you can include it in the same directory as the .babel file.
+However, if you have other public modules whose names are quite common, they should be included in a separate directory by the name of "PackageName", so as to not pollute the namespace.
+This will mean that your main file can be imported by simply writing ``import PackageName`` and all other public modules can be imported by writing ``import PackageName/module``.
+This structure can be seen being used by (jester)[https://github.com/dom96/jester].

-All modules should be placed in a ``ProjectName/`` folder.
-The reason for this is that the main project file can then import the modules that it needs with confidence that the filename of those modules will not change after installation.
+All private modules should be placed, by convention, in a ``private`` folder, these are modules which the user of your library should not be importing.

-All private modules should be placed, by convention, in a ``private`` folder inside the ``ProjectName/`` folder, these are modules which the user of your library should not be importing.
-All files and folders in ``ProjectName/`` will be copied as-is, you can however specify to skip some directories or files in your .babel file.
+All files and folders in the directory of where the .babel file resides will be copied as-is, you can however skip some directories or files in your by setting the 'SkipDirs' or 'SkipFiles' options in your .babel file.

 ## Example .babel file